 These materials will help parents create parenting plans that fit their families and are age-appropriate for their children.
 The Basic and Safety Focused guides were developed by the State Family Law Advisory Committee's Parenting Plan Outreach Workgroup, which consulted parents and advocates as well as many professionals, including judges, court staff, attorneys, mediators, evaluators, and parent educators and researchers.
 The Birth Through Three guide was developed by Family Court Services of Multnomah County and the Parental Involvement & Outreach Subcommittee of the State Family Law Advisory Committee, a multidisciplinary group comprised of family law judges, child custody mediators & evaluators, parent educators, and family law attorneys.

-If you do not have safety concerns, you will want to click on the tab below for the Parenting Plan Guides.
-If you have safety concerns, click on the tab below titled Safety Focused Guides.
-If after reviewing the “Questions to Help You Decide,” you realize you have valid reasons to be concerned, or you already know there will be safety issues for you and/or your children.
-Click on the link in this tab titled Safety-Focused Parenting Plan Guide to do a safety-focused parenting plan.
+If you do not have safety concerns, you will want to click on the links below Parenting Plan Guides.
+If you have safety concerns, click on the first link below Safety Focused Guides.
+If after reviewing the “Questions to Help You Decide,” you realize you have valid reasons to be concerned, or you already know there will be safety issues for you and/or your children, click on the second link below Safety Focused Guides titled Safety Focused Parenting Plan Guide to do a safety-focused parenting plan.